cathywu/vim-todo/README.md

 Usage
 -----
-Create a file with a `.todo` extension.
+Create a file with a `.todo` extension and start typing.
+That's it!

 ![Sample usage of vim.todo](sample.png "Sample usage")